quixio/quix-samples/python/destinations/streamlit/README.md

 ## Requirements

-Deploy the `Demo Data` source from the Quix Samples.
+Deploy the `Demo Data` source from the Quix Code Samples.
 This will stream Codemasters&reg; F1&reg; 2019 telemetry data into a topic called `f1-data`

 ## Contribute